Naveduran/MyEverydayScripts/README.md

-# Examples
+# My Everyday Scripts
 This is a compilation of multipropose scripts created during holberton.

 ## newcproject
-Bash script to create the bases of a project in C language including readme file, header file and all the files.
+Bash script to create the files of a project in C language including readme file, header file and all the files with basic mandatory content.
-Objective: Automate the creation of the files with some dafault content.
+Objective: Automate the creation of the files.
 Advantages: Includes the most common libraries in C language.
 Limitations: Posterior edition of the readme file is required.

 #### Installation: